V-Mitch/track_ssm/README.md

 ## Commentary of Model 1

 Many of the assumptions do not reflect realism in this first iteration of the state-space model.
 Hopefully, it provides a good starting point for improvement.

+In order of importance the following most important points are not yet accounted for correctly.
+These initial observations are from general knowledge of the sport:
+- The runners do not exert full effort in races for qualifications or where the stakes are lower to avoid injury and preserve strength for later races or stages.
+- Earlier in a season, runners are slower than later in a season even if their general progression is on an uptrend.
+- As the fitness level improves, it becomes increasingly difficult to make incremental imrpovements.
+Thus, the transmission function of the fitness level state is not linear and does not have normally distributed "noise".

 # References